kaist-cp/memento/README.md

-# A General Framework for Detectable, Persistent, Lock-Free Data Structures
+# Memento: A Framework for Detectable Recoverability in Persistent Memory

 This is the artifact for the following paper:

-> A General Framework for Detectable, Persistent, Lock-Free Data Structures.
->
-> Anonymous Author(s).
->
-> PLDI 2023 (conditionally accepted, paper #90).
+Memento: A Framework for Detectable Recoverability in Persistent Memory.
+PLDI 2023.

 ## Contributions (paper §1)